 How have we come this far without mentioning the Chevy Corvette?
-We specifically want to talk about the second generation, known as the C2.
+We specifically want to talk about the second generation, known as the Corvette C2.
 The C2 was made between 1963 and 1967 and was the first one to be given the Stingray moniker, although in that generation it was split into 2 separate words: “Sting Ray.”
 It had engines up to 7.0L in its “Big Block” variety, and 5.4L V8 engines in the “Small Block” variety.
 Its long hood and raised windsplit became key iconic features of the design.
 It was available both as a convertible and a coupe.
+The 1963 Corvette in particular remains one of the most popular models.
 For years, our inventory has always been active with buyers looking for Corvettes for sale!

 Ferrari 250 GTO

 Enzo Ferrari may well have believed that the Jaguar E-Type was the most beautiful car ever made, but is it possible to even look at a 250 GT0 from Ferrari and not swoon at its elegant grace?
 The 250 GTO was made between 1962 and 1964, and what’s more there were only 39 models ever made.
 That certainly gives it the rarity factor.
 In August 2018, a 1962 model was sold in Sotheby’s auction house in Monterey, California for a staggering $48.4 million.

 This fantastic model was made between 1990 and 2005 before being updated into the newer model that younger people might know better.
 Acura is Honda’s luxury wing and the NSX was a strong early attempt to demonstrate that you could have supercar specifications with everyday driveability.
 From that concept, we get the NSX with its terrific handling, keen brakes, and powerful engine.
 The first-generation spawned 9,000 models in the US between 1990 and 2005, so they are not in short supply --- though still rarer than 911 models overall!